-The Department of Health (DH) is consulting on the draft Human Tissue (Quality and Safety for Human Application) (Amendment) Regulations 2017.
+From 17 March-7 April 2017, the Department of Health (DH) consulted on the draft Human Tissue (Quality and Safety for Human Application) (Amendment) Regulations 2017.
 The draft Regulations are due to come into force during Summer 2017 and will transpose the EU Directives on Coding and Import into UK law.

-The DH consultation document provides a summary of the amendment Regulations and the two Directives.
-These summaries include a brief explanation of how DH expect they will be implemented.
-Each section is followed by a series of questions which aim to help DH better understand the practical implications of the amendment Regulations.
-The HTA also welcomes any feedback or comments regarding our draft guidance document aimed at establishments in the human application sector as part of this consultation.
+The DH consultation document provided a summary of the amendment Regulations and the two Directives.
+The summaries include a brief explanation of how DH expect they will be implemented, followed by a series of questions that aim to help DH better understand the practical implications of the amendment Regulations.
+The HTA also welcomed any feedback or comments regarding our draft guidance document aimed at establishments in the human application sector as part of the consultation.

 HTA's draft guidance on the coding and import of tissues and cells for human application